CheckResearch/confccsBackesKMM14_Experiment_01/README.md

 ## Results

 Reproduced and original values are almost equal for most of the time.
-Again, for a detailed description of the results including graphs and a comparison with the original results, please have a look at Section 5.1 of my Bachelor thesis.
+Again, for a detailed description of the results including graphs and a comparison with the original results, please have a look at Section 5.1 of my bachelor thesis.